SOPs

 • Network operations: Outline the exact processes for maintaining and managing the company’s primary network.
 These SOPs will cover network monitoring, network troubleshooting, and network configuration management tasks.

-• Change management: Lay down the standardized workflows for managing changes and upgrades in your IT systems.
+• Change management: Lay down the change management processes for managing changes and upgrades in your IT systems.
 This will mainly include change request procedures, approval, and implementation procedures.

 • Backup and recovery: Explain the steps and protocols for backing up and restoring data in case of an outage or disruption.
 These SOPs will convey the data backup, storage, and recovery instructions, including backup schedules, backup testing, and disaster recovery procedures.